Independent Workers' Union of Great Britain: IWGB v Addison Lee

 IWGB supported the case of cycle courier Chris Gascoigne in a case against his employer, Addison Lee, in August 2017.
 Following similar rulings in other IWGB supported cases against Excel, CitySprint, Uber and eCourier, employment Judge Joanna Wade ruled that Gascoigne was to be considered a 'worker' and not a 'self-employed contractor' as Addison Lee had alleged.
 Jason Moyer-Lee described the case as another 'domino' within the changing law around the gig-economy, signifying progress in the IWGBs aim to ramp up the pressure against these employers.

 Aslam v Uber BV

 The IWGB took over an employment tribunal case against Uber in 2017 on behalf of two of 2 Uber drivers, James Farrar and Yaseen Aslam, The remainder of the claimants stayed with GMB union.
 Prior to an appeal of the case that they had begun the year before.
-The case rested on Farrar and Aslam's claims that their classification by Uber as self-employed 'partners' was a sham, and that they should, in fact be classed as workers, entitling them to minimum wage and a whole host of other employment rights.

-The Tribunal concluded that Farrar and Aslam were indeed workers, and were accordingly entitled to both minimum wage and holiday pay.
-The Tribunal found that Uber was to be regarded as an employer, saying that the idea that the company was a:

-“mosaic of 30,000 small businesses linked by a common ‘platform’ is to our minds faintly ridiculous.”

-Uber appealed the decision, but their appeal was dismissed in November 2017, and a further appeal to the Court of Appeal was likewise dismissed in December 2018.
-Uber were, however granted permission for a final appeal to the Supreme Court.
-Aslam and Farrar were chair and secretary of the Private Hire Drivers Branch of the IWGB.
-In an interview on BBC Breakfast in November 2017 Farrar noted the role of the IWGB in the case, saying:

-"the IWGB union has become the de facto union for the gig economy.
-We've got their support - they've been behind us 100% of the way."

-In February 2020, Yaseen Aslam, James Farrar and the entire national executive committee of the IWGB private hire drivers branch voted unanimously to leave the IWGB to set up the App Drivers & Couriers Union (ADCU).
-From that point, the ADCU took control over the Aslam v Uber case and in July 2020, the App Drivers & Couriers Union defended against Uber's final appeal in the case at the UK Supreme Court - the highest court in the land.
-The IWGB has no further involvement in the case.
-The App Drivers & Couriers Union is an independent trade union which focuses on the particular needs of drivers & couriers in the gig economy where their work is digitally mediated.